E‑Stamping, E‑Registration & Franking in Karnataka: 2025 Walkthrough

 Kaveri Online Services Registration & Use

-Karnataka’s government has digitized many property services via the Kaveri Online Services portal (Kaveri 2.0) managed by Department of Stamps & Registration.
+Karnataka’s government has digitised many property services via the Kaveri Online Services portal (Kaveri 2.0) managed by the Department of Stamps & Registration.
 Through this portal, users can:

 • Calculate stamp duty and registration fees